umayyaal/data-analyst-skill-gap-index/README.md

 Python EDA (including a caught-and-corrected currency methodology error), and a two-page interactive Power BI dashboard built on custom DAX measures.

+The pipeline doesn't stop at a one-time analysis, either — it **refreshes itself**.
+A scheduled GitHub Actions workflow re-runs the entire extraction-to-export chain every week, with the Power BI dashboard connected directly to the live GitHub- hosted output, so a single Refresh always reflects current data rather than a frozen snapshot.

 Throughout the project, particular emphasis was placed on **not trusting a number until its sample size was checked** — a habit that surfaced several real, counterintuitive findings, most of them tracing back to structural differences in